Young Lawyers Division

 Chairperson-Elect: Any member of the division having previously served for at least one year on the OBA YLD Board of Directors.
 The chairperson-elect automatically becomes the chairperson of the division for 2025.

 Treasurer: Any member of the OBA YLD Board of Directors may be elected by the membership of the division to serve in this office.

 Secretary: Any member of the OBA YLD Board of Directors may be elected by the membership of the division to serve in this office.

 Board of Directors members serve a two-year term.

-District 2: Atoka, Bryan, Choctaw, Haskell, Johnston, Latimer, LeFlore, McCurtain, McIntosh, Marshall, Pittsburg, Pushmataha and Sequoyah counties
+District 2: Atoka, Bryan, Choctaw, Haskell, Johnson, Latimer, LeFlore, McCurtain, McIntosh, Marshall, Pittsburg, Pushmataha, and Sequoyah Counties

 District 6: Tulsa County

-District 8: Coal, Hughes, Lincoln, Logan, Noble, Okfuskee, Payne, Pontotoc, Pottawatomie and Seminole counties
+District 8: Coal, Hughes, Lincoln, Logan, Noble, Okfuskee, Payne, Pontotoc, Pottawatomie, and Seminole

 At-Large: All counties